ethanwchen/leetsql/README.md

 ## Leet SQL

-A SQL problem a day keeps the senior role at bay.
+A SQL problem a day keeps the doctor away.
 SQL50

 ### Completed